 If you'd like to speak to Cathy she can be reached at 920-739-0331 or firstname.lastname@example.org .

 Kara has been the Evangelization Coordinator at St. Bernard parish since fall of 2015.
-She is currently enrolled in the Emmaus Program through the Diocese of Green Bay and Silver Lake College pursuing certification in Pastoral Ministry.
+She is currently enrolled in the Emmaus Program through the Diocese of Green Bay and Silver Lake College pursuing double certification in Pastoral Ministry and Youth Ministry.
 Kara resides in Appleton with her husband Rob, their daughter Madie, and chocolate lab Remmy.
 In her free time Kara enjoys cooking, morning walks and being a personal taxi service running to practices, performances and school.

-Got questions about evangelization, discipleship or fun church events?
+Got questions about evangelization, discipleship or how to incorporate faith into your life?
 Give Kara a call at 920-739-0331 or email email@example.com.